 Recognized as High Performing by U.S. News & World Report

-Froedtert Hospital is recognized by U.S. News & World Report as high performing in three adult specialties and 16 procedures and conditions, including heart bypass surgery.
+Froedtert Hospital is recognized by U.S. News & World Report as high performing in three adult specialties and 15 procedures and conditions, including heart attack care and heart bypass surgery.